 Click on the Save button to add the new user in the system.
 If you entered an email address for the user, saving their account will trigger an Account Creation Confirmation email to be sent to the user along with a link to your site.

-You can also manually add existing users to a user group, as long as the "None" option is not selected from the Membership Control field for that user group.
-To do this, click on the name of the user you would like to add to a specific user group and click on the Edit button in the top right.
+You can also manually add existing users to a User Group, as long as the "None" option is not selected from the Membership Control field for that group.
+To do this, click on the name of the user you would like to add to a specific User Group and click on the Edit button in the top right.
 In the User Group Memberships section, select the group(s) to which you would like to add the user.
 Click on the Save button when finished.

-Remember that you can search for a user, event or group quickly by typing the name into the Search (Magnifying Glass) field in the top right corner of the site.
+Remember that you can search for a user, event or group quickly by clicking the search (magnifying glass) icon in the upper-right corner of the Admin View and typing the name of the user, event or group into the box that appears.

-Once you have built your user groups in your Hub, you will be able to take advantage of these great VolunteerHub features:
+Once you have built your User Groups in your Hub, you will be able to take advantage of these essential VolunteerHub features:

 Now you're ready to start managing your volunteers' event participation in greater detail.